-Whitish to brown eggs can be found in clusters around floral structures and young leaves on top canopy.
+Whitish to brown eggs can be found in clusters around floral structures and young leaves on upper canopy.
 Larvae can be found feeding on any plant tissue but are most likely to attack flowers and bolls/ears/fruits/pods, depending on the host plant.
 Young larvae scrape the foliage, growing points or the fruiting structure, causing little damage.
-Older ones bores into flowers or the young boll/ear/fruit/pod, hollowing it from the inside, damaging seeds and making it unfit for marketing.
+Older ones bore into flowers or the young boll/ear/fruit/pod, hollowing it from the inside, damaging seeds and making it unfit for marketing.
 Most frass is visible around the feeding holes.
 The growth of secondary pathogens on the wounds lead to the rotting of the affected tissues.
 H. armigera one of the most destructive pests in agriculture.

 The damage is caused by the caterpillar of Helicoverpa armigera, a common pest in a number of crops.
 Moths are light brown, with a wingspan of 3 - 4 cm.
 They generally have yellow to orange or brown forewings mottled with darker patterns.
 Hindwings are whitish, with dark veins and dark elongated spots on the lower edges.
 Females lay spherical, whitish eggs singly or in clusters on flowers or leaf surfaces, mainly on the top canopy.
-The larvae are olive green to dark reddish brown, depending on maturation stage.
+The larvae are olive green to dark reddish-brown, depending on the maturation stage.
 Their body is speckled with little black spots and they have a dark head.
 At later maturity stages, lines and bands develop along their back and flanks.
 As they reach maturity, they pupate in the soil.
-Population normally peaks during fruit/pod/boll development, which results in high yield loss.
+The population normally peaks during fruit/pod/boll development, which results in high yield loss.

 Trichogramma wasps (T. chilonis or T. brasiliensis) can be introduced coinciding with flower initiation to attack the eggs.
 Microplitis, Heteropelma and Netelia wasps parasitize the larvae.
 Predatory bugs (big-eyed bug, glossy shield bug and spined predatory shield bug), ants, spiders, earwigs, crickets and flies attack the larvae and should thus be promoted.
 Apply bio-insecticides based on spinosad, nucleopolyhedrovirus (NPV), Metarhizium anisopliae, Beauveria bassiana or Bacillus thuringiensis to control the larvae.
 Botanical products, such as Neem oil, Neem seed kernel extracts (NSKE 5%), chili or garlic may be applied as foliar sprays at bud initiation stage.